-- There will be no denial of meal(s), public embarrassment or negative action(s) towards students with balances. - The school district shall provide the student with the student's choice of a reimbursable meal, if the student requests one. - Charging of items outside of the reimbursable meals (i.e., a la carte items, etc.) is expressly prohibited. - All communications with student and/or parent/guardian are discreetly done through administrative office. - Parents/Guardians may inform district that their child(ren) may not charge meals in writing to the Business Office/ Cafeteria Office. - Assistance for applying and explanation of the Free and Reduced Program are available on website; telephone or in person consultations are available - All parents/guardians receive a summer mailing with the application and instructions for the Free and Reduced program.
+- There will be no denial of meal(s), public embarrassment or negative action(s) towards students with balances. - The school district shall provide the student with the student's choice of a reimbursable meal, if the student requests one. - Charging of items outside of the reimbursable meals (i.e., a la carte items, etc.) is expressly prohibited. - All communications with students and/or parents/guardians are discreetly done through the administrative office. - Parents/Guardians may inform the district that their child(ren) may not charge meals in writing to the Business Office/ Cafeteria Office. - Assistance for applying and explanation of the Free and Reduced Program are available on website; telephone or in person consultations are available - All parents/guardians receive a summer mailing with the application and instructions for the Free and Reduced program.

-12. Corridor Behavior

-Student cooperation is essential in keeping the noise to an absolute minimum in the corridors.
+12. Corridor Behavior - Student cooperation is essential in keeping the noise to an absolute minimum in the corridors.
 To create an acceptable atmosphere each student must:

-- Avoid loitering in the corridors. - Have a pass if in the halls during class time. - During lunch periods students will remain in the cafeteria. - Students in grades 9-12 are not permitted to be in the 7 & 8 grade area for any reason, except if the student has a class in this area.
+- a.
+Avoid loitering in the corridors. - b.
+Have a pass if in the halls during class time. - c.
+During lunch periods students will remain in the cafeteria. - d.
+Students in grades 9-12 are not permitted to be in the 7 & 8 grade area for any reason, except if the student has a class in this area.